-Rhinitis is an allergic reaction to an environmental factor, such as outdoor pollen or indoor dust and mold.
+Rhinitis is an allergic reaction to an environmental factor, such as outdoor pollen or indoor dust, mold or cleaning products.
 These allergies provoke your body to produce protective histamines, which can cause sinus congestion and discharge.
 If you perform cardio in an area that triggers these allergies, your symptoms might recede when you complete your workout.

-If you suspect allergic reactions are causing your cardio sinus pressure, consider changing the workout venue.
+If you suspect an allergic reaction is causing your sinus pressure during cardio, consider changing the workout venue.
 During hay fever season, performing cardio indoors might help prevent sinus flare-ups.
-Some people find that traffic fumes or chemicals trigger sinus pressure.
-In those cases, exercising outdoors is still possible, as long as it is done where the air is cleaner.
+Some people find that traffic fumes or other pollutants trigger sinus pressure.
+In those cases exercising outdoors is still possible, as long as it is done where the air is cleaner.

 If you exercise indoors, pay attention to when your symptoms occur.
 If you only get symptoms when you're on the exercise bike but not when you take a cardio fitness class, you may be allergic to the chemicals used to clean the exercise equipment.
 Dust or other indoor allergens that lead to sinus pressure can be alleviated by running, walking or swimming outside rather than in a gym or home environment.